 Strengthening families is good for business

-Parents and caregivers need to be supported with smart business policies that help strengthen families, prevent abuse and neglect, aid caregivers struggling with adversity, and promote positive parenting so kids can achieve their potential.
-Child-friendly policies in the workplace can make a big difference in parents’ ability to raise their kids to succeed and participate in Colorado’s future.
+Parents and caregivers, including foster, kinship and adoptive parents, need to be supported with smart business policies that help strengthen families, prevent abuse and neglect, aid caregivers struggling with adversity, and promote positive parenting so kids can achieve their potential.
+Family-friendly policies in the workplace can make a big difference in parents’ ability to raise their kids, succeed and contribute to Colorado’s future.

 Ways employers can help.

 - Support maternity/paternity leave for new parents (including adoptive and foster parents)

 - Check in with mothers and fathers to see how they are doing